Shiwani04/PowerBI-Dashboards/README.md

 # Loan Default Risk Analysis Dashboard | Power BI

-## 📌 Project Overview
+## 📌 About the Project

 This is a guided Power BI project that I completed while learning Power BI and DAX.
-The objective was to analyze a loan dataset, build interactive dashboards, create DAX measures, and validate the results using Excel and Power BI.

-This project helped me understand how Power BI is used for reporting, data analysis, and dashboard development.
+The goal of this project was to practice data transformation, DAX, dashboard creation, and data validation using a loan dataset.

+This project is part of my journey to become a Data Analyst.

 ---